A Clinical Classification

 Sensitivity Grade

-Diffuse immune activation without measurable IgE.
-Symptoms are often delayed, inconsistent, and spread across multiple systems.
-The underlying drivers are present but have not yet produced a measurable allergic response.
+Diffuse reactions without measurable IgE.
+Symptoms are often delayed and inconsistent.
+The underlying dysfunction is present but has not yet produced a measurable allergic response.

 Intolerance Grade